altay9/systemreader9/README.md

 # Flutter Firebase  - The Full Course

-Build a QuizApp from scratch with Flutter 1.5 & Firebase.
+Build a Define9 from scratch with Flutter 1.5 & Firebase.

 ## Learn it